spinningbytes/SB-CH/README.md

 This corpus is provided as is.
 It was cleanup up as best effort, but due to the low-resourced nature of Swiss German, automated cleanup of the corpus is difficult and there are still roughly 30% non-Swiss German sentences in the corpus.
 The annotations were done by 5 different annotators.

+## Acknowledgements

+The following two corpora were included in this corpus:

+- Stark, Elisabeth; Ueberwasser, Simone; Ruef, Beni (2009-2015).
+Swiss SMS Corpus.
+University of Zurich. [www.sms4science.ch](www.sms4science.ch)
+- Nora Hollenstein and Noëmi Aepli.
+"Compilation of a Swiss German Dialect Corpus and its Application to PoS Tagging."
+COLING 2014 (2014): 85 [http://kitt.cl.uzh.ch/kitt/noah/corpus](http://kitt.cl.uzh.ch/kitt/noah/corpus)

+We thank the creators of the SMS4Science and NOAh corpora for their work.

 ## Contact